 Preparation for a drilling campaign to test the down plunge extension of Eileen Bore and confirm adjacent near-surface economic mineralisation at Drill Targets 2 and 3 is underway.
-This initial stage of drilling is planned to commence in Q2 2024.
+The next steps will involve the initial stage of drilling.
 Follow up stages will occur if initial drilling determines the potential for a material amount of economic mineralisation.